All images copyright Tony Maniaty

 ATHENS UNDERGROUND: ANCIENT CITY, MODERN METRO

 Is there a sub-set of street photography called ‘metrography’?
 The world of subterranean railways is a great locale for people watching, with a compressed and distracted humanity in peak hours hurrying to get from one place to another.
-At other times, metro stations are eerily quiet, filled with a sense of uncertainty (‘When is the next train coming?’) and anxiety (‘Why is he staring at me and taking my photograph?’).
-Without the griminess of many undergrounds, the Athens system, built for the 2004 Olympics and featuring endless marble, is efficient and clean, generating its own sleek look for the camera…
+At other times, metro stations are eerily quiet, filled with a sense of uncertainty (‘When’s the next train coming?’) and anxiety (‘Why is he taking my photograph?’).
+Without the griminess of many undergrounds, the Athens system, built for the 2004 Olympics and cloaked in endless marble, is efficient and clean, generating its own sleek look for the camera…

 JAIPUR: 'THE PINK CITY' IN BLACK AND WHITE